oylft/slash/README.md

 ```bash
   slash dev
 ```
-Use the `config-dev.yml` file in the current directory.
+Uses the `config-dev.yml` file in the current directory.

 ### For SSH configuration